Step Forward Fostering

 Depending on the individual needs of the young person, they could be placed alongside other cared-for children or young people in the fostering home – or it may be highlighted that they should be placed ‘solo’ (when no other child in care is placed within the fostering household).

-As step down fostering involves providing care to a young person who has come directly from a residential home, it is important that the transition to a fostering placement is properly planned, and fully involves the young person in the process.
+As step forward fostering involves providing care to a young person who has come directly from a residential home, it is important that the transition to a fostering placement is properly planned, and fully involves the young person in the process.

 The first stage will be an introduction meeting involving the young person and foster carer.
 There will also be meetings with social workers and residential workers to ensure that the needs of the young person are properly communicated and understood by the foster carer.